 |Westminster Cathedral: the LMS Annual Requiem|

-The saga of Westminster Cathedral Choir School claimed a fresh victim last week with the of another senior employee, the Music Administrator Madeleine Smith.
+The saga of Westminster Cathedral Choir School claimed a fresh victim last week with the resignation of another senior employee, the Music Administrator Madeleine Smith.
 Like the Director of Music, Martin Baker, she was unhappy about the sidelining of the choir at England’s premier Catholic Cathedral.
-Baker late last year, and was absent from Christmas services.
+Baker resigned late last year, and was absent from Christmas services.
 There was no official explanation, and he has not been replaced.
 What is going on?

 Westminster Cathedral Choir is served by men and boys, in the ancient Catholic tradition.
 The boys attend a school set up specially for them by Cardinal Vaughan, the founder of the Cathedral, in 1902.
 He wanted to have something in his new Cathedral equivalent to the great choirs of the Anglican Cathedrals, which commonly have their own schools—boarding schools—so the boys can be recruited from a wide area and are available to sing on Sundays.
 Vaughan’s vision was realized, and Westminster Cathedral Choir is famous.
 It is, or was until recently, at least as good as the best Anglican Cathedral choirs, such as those of Westminster Abbey and St Paul’s, and in the context of the global melt-down of Catholic sacred music since the 1960s, it was regarded as the best Catholic Cathedral choir in the world.
 Westminster Cathedral was the only Catholic Cathedral in the world to have a Sung Mass every single day: again, until recently.